siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/converger.rst

 * **converged_target_value** :py:class:`Float <aiida.orm.Float>`

-  The value of the target when the convergence has been reached, or in the last step of the iteration.
+  The value of the target when the convergence has been reached.
+Returned only if the convergence is succesfull.

 .. |br| raw:: html